Experience the Wanamaker Organ !!!

 second floor, so I could sit in the

 Console guest platform!
-It Surely
+It surely

 provided a spectacular view of the Grand Court!